mikesabzz/Library-Management-System-UI/README.md

 <img src="https://github.com/mikesabzz/Library-Management-System-UI/assets/35669040/51fc2d71-fc82-4a72-bcfa-5497f8efc991" width="500">

 This is the frontend code, with mock data.
-The backend code is under maintenance and will entain published books and users.
+The backend code is under maintenance and will entail published books and users.